-If the static pressure of the the outdoor unit fan increases, the airflow decreases and the fan motor power input increases.
-The unit is able to estimate the ESP via measurements.
+If the static pressure of the outdoor unit fan increases, the airflow decreases and the fan motor power input increases.
+The unit can estimate the ESP via measurements.

 Via this setting, the installer can set the ESP to a fixed level or change the moment of ESP evaluation.